bitcoin507/Day_Planner/README.md

 The buttons were supposed to be at the end of the div not in the middle.
 I tried to reposition but I cant figure out why I cannot get them in the desired position.

+Here is a link to the delpoyed application https://bitcoin507.github.io/Day_Planner/